jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 ## AVD with VMWare/Citrix control plane

-TODO
+Azure AVD with VMWare/Citrix control plane is ideal for organizations which are already using Citrix and VMware Horizon solutions for virtual desktops and they are happy with it.
+Such customers should be encouraged to use existing very mature tools and expand platform to the cloud for additional benefits.
+In the fact, Azure AVD with VMWare/Citrix control plane can help to accelerate cloud journey for enterprises which are the beginning with a cloud.
+For example business continuity and disaster recovery scenario can be great use case for such customers.
+Especially if customer has team which can operate the product in larger deployments with existing skill-set, and customer did other investments into the product.

+This is NOT necessarily about migrating control plane to cloud, this is more about overflowing virtual desktops into the cloud and benefiting from cloud elasticity.
+This is hybrid setup which allows renting hardware from the cloud based on current needs.

+Azure AVD with VMWare/Citrix control plane is on the other hand complex enterprise solution with all pros and cons requiring strong skill-set, hybrid architecture mindset, more traditional tools with full control and flexibility.
+Such solution can be harder to setup and manage for NOT skilled teams and greenfield environments.

 Business, Technical features and limitations:

-- It should be the first option to consider for existing Citrix and VMware Horizon customers.
-It provides the same tools (Single pane of glass for all workloads) and reuses the same skill sets for all environments
-- Maximizes your on-premises investments and skills
+- First option to consider for existing Citrix and VMware Horizon customers.
+It provides the same tools (Single pane of glass for all workloads) and reuses the same skill sets for all environments.
+Maximizes existing on-premises investments and skills
-- Hybrid Architecture manages existing on-premises and cloud workloads side-by-side.
-Centrally manage images (enhanced image management capabilities), policies, and profiles.
+- Hybrid Architecture allows to manage existing on-premises and cloud workloads side-by-side.
+Can centrally manage images with enhanced image management capabilities, policies, and profiles.
+Accelerates transition from on-prem workloads to Microsoft Azure and reduce time to value
-- Scale to the cloud with flexible IT management, maintaining on-premises investments, resources, and policies.
-- Single flexible licensing model supporting on-premises, cloud, and hybrid environments
-- Migrate, capacity burst, or load balance between datacenter and cloud.
-- Autoscale - Scale your environment up or out based on schedule or load.
-Make the best use of your existing datacenter investment and ramp sessions into the cloud as needed.
-Scale cloud workloads dynamically on demand.
+- Scales environment up or out based on schedule or load.
+Ramp sessions into the cloud as needed.
+Capacity burst, or load balance between datacenter and cloud.
-- Migrate from peak capacity costs on-premises to actual consumption-based
-- Extends your compliance, security, and business requirements to the cloud
+- Expands compliance, security, and business requirements to the cloud
-- Enterprise-class performance, consistent user experience due to advanced remote protocols deliver near-local desktop and app performance on a broad range of clients
+- Enterprise-class performance, consistent user experience, advanced remote protocols deliver near-local desktop and app performance on a broad range of clients
-- Great use case Step into hybrid cloud for speed transition from on-prem workloads to Microsoft Azure and reduce time to value
+- Provides single flexible licensing model supporting on-premises, cloud, and hybrid environments
 - Solution to handle planned/un-planned business continuity and disaster recovery requirements

 ### Qualifying questions for VMWare/Citrix control plane